Klamath Falls Attractions and Beyond

 Nestled alongside the Williamson River is a historic logging museum which features a pioneer village and old fashioned logging equipment dating back to the 1800's.
 Open May 1 through October 1.

-Winter is a great time to visit Running Y Ranch Resort, located near The Bill Collier Ice Arena, open the first week in November through the third weekend of March each year.
+Winter is a great time to visit Running Y Ranch Resort, located near the entrance is The Bill Collier Ice Arena, open the first week in November through the third weekend of March each year.
 Read more about winter activities here.